derickr/derickrethans-articles/201402250941-immutable-datetime.rst

    :Short: dti

-The first time that my improved DateTime support made its way into PHP was officially in PHP 5.1, although the more advance features such as the DateTime class only made it appearance in PHP 5.2.
+The first time that my improved DateTime support made its way into PHP was officially in PHP 5.1, although the more advanced features such as the DateTime class only made it appearance in PHP 5.2.
 Since its introduction the DateTime_ class implementation suffered from one design mistake — arguably not something that even an RFC would have highlighted.